grking/xxcmd/README.md

 the selected item.

 positional arguments:
-  cmd                   Search for a matching command and run it immediately.
+  SEARCH                Search for a matching command and run it immediately.

 optional arguments:
   -h, --help            show this help message and exit